 How to Use Marzipan

-Wondering what to do with your freshly made marzipan?
+Are you still wondering what to do with your freshly-made marzipan?
 You can serve it as a paste or cover it in chocolate as Marzipan truffles.

-One of my favorite ways to use this Marzipan recipe is to bake it into Mandelhörnchen, also known as German Horn Cookies.
+Other than covering pieces of marzipan in chocolate, one of my favorite ways to use this Marzipan recipe is to bake it into Mandelhörnchen, also known as German Horn Cookies.
 They’re soft and chewy on the inside while being crisp on the outside.
 Even though this is a Marzipan cookie, the chocolate coating and the slivered almonds give the horn cookie a defining texture.
+These cookies are easy to make- and you already have the hardest part complete, the marzipan!
+These marzipan cookies include marzipan and other marzipan ingredients, such as almond flour and powdered sugar.
+They come together quickly and bake in about 10 minutes.